Teamwork/kommentaar/README.md

 - Easy to use.
 - Good performance.
 - Will not require significant code refactors to use in almost all cases.
-- Make it hard to produce invalid OpenAPI files; prefer being strict over flexible.
+- Impossible to produce invalid OpenAPI files; prefer being strict over flexible.

 Non-goals: